 Establishing a definition of done and achieving mutual understanding of it across the whole team is crucial for ensuring that we're consistently delivering high-value, impactful marketing work.

-Having a clear definition of done reduces the need for rework, the plague of all kinds of Agile teams.
+Having a clear definition of done reduces the need for rework, most Agile teams’ worst nightmare.

-Unfortunately, definitions of done are not one size fits all; each team develops one of their own.
+Unfortunately, definitions of done are not one size fits all; each team has to develop their own.

 - All deliverables follow brand guidelines